-It used to be the Chartered Bank but now it is a museum showcasing the artifacts about the Baba culture.
+It used to be the Chartered Bank but now it is a museum showcasing the artefacts about the Baba culture.

-If you are a ultimate coffee lover, I would surely recommend this cafe!
+If you are an ultimate coffee lover, I would surely recommend this cafe, Chino @ Cafe’ Gallery!
 It has one of the best coffee in Phuket.
 It is located at Thalang Road near the Thai Hua Museum.
 We ordered the Thai Ice Tea Blended and Mocha Ice Blended.

 Lock Tien Local Food Center

-This hawker shop is located at Yaowarat Road.
+This hawker shop is located on Yaowarat Road.
 I recommend trying the Phuket style satay, popiah and their famous shaved ice, Oh Ew.